riad-azz/flask-allowed-hosts/README.md

 # Flask Allowed Hosts

-This extension provides a way to restrict access to your Flask application based on the incoming request's hostname or IP address.
+This extension provides a way to restrict access to your Flask application based on the incoming request's hostname or IP address or IP address range (network).

 ## Features

-- Restrict access by hostname/IP address.
 - Per-route configuration options.
 - Customize denied access behavior.
 - Two usage options: class-based or decorator-based.
+- Restrict access by hostname, IP address or IP address range (network).

 ## Installation